TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 instruction(rg2,rg3)
 ```

-Here, the line `DVR register(0), register(1), rg2` gets expanded to `DVR rg0, rg1, rg2`, as the `$0` is removed and replaced with the first (and in this case only) parameter given to the `register` macro.
-The `register` name itself, along with the surrounding brackets, are also removed. `instruction(rg2,rg3)` gets expanded to the following lines:
+Here, the line `DVR register(0), register(1), rg2` gets expanded to `DVR rg0, rg1, rg2`, as the `$0` is removed and replaced with the first (and in this case only) parameter given to the `register` macro. `instruction(rg2,rg3)` gets expanded to the following lines:

 ```text
     ADD rg2, rg3
     SUB rg3, 5
 ```

 It is possible to give parameters to a macro even if it never references them, and it is even possible to give parameters to a macro that doesn't reference any parameters at all.
 In both cases the extraneous parameters will simply be ignored.
-For example, if instead of `instruction(rg2, rg3)`, `instruction(rg2, rg3, rg4)` were written in the above example, it would make no difference to the final output, as the parameter `$2` is never referenced.
+For example, if instead of `instruction(rg2,rg3)`, `instruction(rg2,rg3,rg4)` were written in the above example, it would make no difference to the final output, as the parameter `$2` is never referenced.

 Macro parameters and macro names do not need to be separated by any characters, for example, the following is perfectly valid: